 Bed bugs, silverfish and other very small insects live on clothing, bedding, livery and furnishings and furniture.
 While bed bugs are detectable since they bite humans for blood, other potentially harmful domestic pests are not even seen.

 These creatures love damp and unhygienic conditions that prevail during monsoons.
 Hence, pest control is a must as it also helps you to avoid falling sick after monsoon season.
 Furthermore, these common pests can return again.
 However, proper pest control means you’ll be able to prevent them from re-entering your premises.

 Lizards are natural pest control agents, in the sense, they devour mosquito’s and other insects for food.
 However, uncontrolled lizard population at home, office or other premises can prove harmful to human health in different ways.

 This is an unknown enemy that is visible, causes extensive damage and is hard to combat.
-Fungus can destroy anything and everything.
+The fungus can destroy anything and everything.
 Fungal spores can cause severe medical conditions and lead to blindness.
-Fungus that grows during monsoons starts discharging spores naturally.
+The fungus that grows during monsoons starts discharging spores naturally.
 These spores trigger severe allergy and can damage eyesight permanently.

 Fungus grows on bathroom walls, wooden cabinets and even beds and clothes.
 Nowadays, a lot of pest control companies like HiCare offer special treatments to eliminate and prevent fungus from breeding on your premises.